 The BPS consists of two separate and distinct neighborhoods; The [B]City in the West Adams area and the Jungles, the once exclusive middle class black community during the late 1950s and 1960s.
 The Jungles, or Baldwin Village as it is officially known as, is adjacent to one of the most affluent Black communities of in the United States, Baldwin Hills.
 In Donald Bakeer’s book, Crips (1987), the Jungles community is discussed as a haven for middle Black class residents during the 1960s.

 The City Stones, the original Black P Stone gang in Los Angeles, includes the clicks of 21st Street, 25th Street and 28th Street.
 The City Stones were previously known as the 21st Street Black P Stones at a time when there were no clicks.
 That means everyone from the City claimed 21st Street as it was part of the BPS identity.
 During the 1990s, clicks formed new identities under the City Stone umbrella.

-The Jungles have no clicks and everyone from that neighborhood is known as Jungle Stones (JS).
-Prior to the Jungles becoming BPS there was a gang in the area known as Green Jackets during the very early 1970s.
+For most of their existence, the Jungle Stones, had no clicks and everyone from that neighborhood was known as Jungle Stones (JS) but in recent years some of the younger members created sub-clicks under JS.
+Prior to the Jungles becoming BPS there was a gang in the area known as the Jungle Boys during the very early 1970s.

 FBI discusses the take down of Black P Stone gang in Operation Red Dawn.